oara72/html-and-css-basic/readme.md

 >
 > #### Source:
 >
-> Patrick Carey.
-New Perspective on HTML and CSS.
+> Patrick Carey. *New Perspective on HTML and CSS*.
 6th Edition.
 Course Technology - Cengage Learning.
 >